GCTC-NTGC/gc-digital-talent/documentation/environment-variables.md

 ### Run-Time Variables

 For deployment in production there needs to be a way to change variables in the program without rebuilding.
+This allows us to use environement variables as "feature flags", which enable/disable specific features without re-deployment.
 This is done using Apache Server Side Includes and the `config.sjs` files.
 In a development environment these variables are injected into the docker container from the `/frontend/.apache_env` file.
 To update these variables in the container a new container must be built.
 For example:
 1) `docker-compose stop php`
 2) `docker-compose rm php`
 3) `docker-compose up -d`